 The pre-funded Series 2023-B warrants may be exercised by delivering to the Company a duly-executed written notice of election to exercise the pre-funded Series 2023-B warrant and delivering to the Company cash payment of the nominal exercise price of \$0.01 per share.
 Upon delivery of the written notice of election to exercise the pre-funded Series 2023-B warrant and cash payment of the nominal exercise price of \$0.01 per share, on and subject to the terms and conditions of the pre-funded Series 2023-B warrants, we will deliver or cause to be delivered such holder the number of whole shares of ordinary shares to which the holder is entitled, which shares shall be delivered in book-entry form.
-If a pre-funded Series 2023-B warrant is exercised for fewer than all of the shares of ordinary shares for which such pre-funded Series 2023-B warrant may be exercised, then upon request of the holder and surrender of such pre-funded Series 2023-B warrant, we shall issue a new pre-funded Series 2023-B warrant exercisable for the remaining number of shares of ordinary shares.
+If a pre-funded Series 2023-B warrant may be exercised, then upon request of the holder and surrender of such pre-funded Series 2023-B warrant may be exercised, then upon request of the holder and surrender of such pre-funded Series 2023-B warrant exercisable for the remaining number of shares of ordinary shares.